 - Let the cake chill at least an hour after you frost the grooves.
 Having the white frosting cold, helps keep the red and white frosting from mixing together when you smooth it out.

 - You can either cover the whole cake in the second color or use a pastry bag to fill in the groves.
-Using a pastry bag is an extra step but it will give you cleaner stripes.
+Using a pastry bag to fill the groves is an extra step but it will give you cleaner stripes.

 - Once you add the second color it’s very important to keep you cake scraper clean so you don’t spread the red frosting around.
 I recommend wiping your cake scraper clean after every time you go around.